romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 });
 {% endhighlight %}

-If you're running your app proxying your API server you don't need to customize the `serverTokenEndpoint` like we did, but if you're not, you have to.
+If your app is proxying your API server you don't need to customize the `serverTokenEndpoint` like we did, but if you're not, you have to.

 We will need an authorizer too.
-Thankfully, ESA provides a Devise authorizer out of the box, we just need to extend it.
+Thankfully, ESA provides a Devise authorizer out of the box, you just need to extend it.

 > **Authorizers** use the session data acquired by the authenticator to construct authorization data that can be injected into outgoing network requests.
 As the authorizer depends on the data that the authenticator acquires, authorizers and authenticators have to fit together.